samkennerly/quarto/ready/docs/paths.md

 cat_pics/octocats.html
 about.html
 ```
-Sites with a huge number of pages will build faster with a `pages.txt` file.
+Sites will build slightly faster if `pages.txt` exists.

 ---